How a Person With Bipolar Thinks

 How Our Program Differs

-• On-Site Psychiatrists: Our on-site psychiatric services provide medication stabilization, monitoring, and management.
+• On-Site Psychiatrists: Our on-site psychiatrists provide medication stabilization, monitoring, and management.
 Your well-being is vital throughout your stay in our inpatient mental health crisis facility and our outpatient services.

 • Case Management & Aftercare Support: Case management begins when you’re admitted to either our inpatient or outpatient program.
 Our case managers and social workers ensure you have a safe place to go, whether that’s housing or a facility, once you leave us.